Language library

 Core types, annotations, simulation utilities, strings, byte data, and common helpers used in everyday Livt code.

-This page is not a complete API reference.
-It explains how to think about the base library and where it fits into normal Livt code.
+This page is a guided overview, not a complete API reference.
+It explains what users can depend on and how to choose the right package.

 Core Types

-Primitive keywords such as bool, byte, int, logic, string, clock, and reset map to base-library concepts.
+Primitive keywords such as bool, byte, int, logic, string, clock, and reset are part of the base environment.
 In most code, use the keyword spelling:

 livt